spencewine/CashRegister/readMe.md

 Hello!
 This is a CLI program.
-To use it save it, navigate to it in the terminal and NPM install.
-Afterwards, you can either enter "npm start" or "nodemon".
+I used Node.js to build it.
+Once you have cloned or forked the repository, navigate to it in the terminal and NPM install.
+Afterwards, you can either enter "npm start" or "nodemon" to start the program.

 The commands are: